imkiva/setup-riscv-gnu-toolchain/README.md

 ## Use this Action

-The following code snippet installs the nightly version of Aya and adds it to the PATH:
+The following code snippet installs the nightly version of GNU Toolchain and adds it to the PATH:

 ```yaml
 - name: Setup RISCV GNU Toolchain